gpad/VideoStoreRefactoring/README.md

 # VideoStoreRefactoring

-Example code ported in C++ from Martin Fowler's 1999 book *Refactoring: Improving the Design of Existing Code*.
+Example code from Martin Fowler's 1999 book *Refactoring: Improving the Design of Existing Code*, implemented in C++.